draggsconnor/BlipKit/manual/index.md

 Some few attributes are read-only.
 For example, the number of channels of a context.
 All writable attributes can be changed even while the generator functions are running.
 For this purpose, [BKDivider](clocks/) objects are used.

-## Dividers
+## Creating a beat

 The context object contains a master clock which has a tick rate of 240 Hz.
-All effects and arpeggio notes are timed by this clock.
-[BKDivider](clocks/) objects can be attached to the clock and call a provided callback in a certain interval.
+All [effects](effects/) and [arpeggio notes](arepggio/) are timed by this clock.
+[BKDivider](clocks-and-dividers/) objects can be attached to the clock which then call provided callbacks in certain intervals.

 {% highlight c %}
 // Divider object